 Some integrations can accept failure of delivery, and then drop the message and move to the next message.
 In other integrations, failure to deliver a message cannot be ignored.
 For example, a financial integration might attempt to deliver a message, but instead receives an HTTP status code of 404, which indicates the server could not find the endpoint to which the message was to be delivered.
 In such cases, a missing message could mean someone not being paid for their time or an organization going over budget on contracted resources.

 Because customers leverage the Workfront platform as a core piece of their daily knowledge work, the Workfront Event Subscription framework provides a mechanism to ensure that the delivery of each message is attempted to the fullest extent possible.

 Currently, event-triggered outbound messages that fail delivery to customer endpoints are resent every 10 minutes until delivery is successful, for up to two hours.
-Customers need to ensure that any endpoints consuming outbound messages from Workfront Event Subscriptions are setup to return a “200 OK” message back to Workfront when delivery is successful.
+Customers need to ensure that any endpoints consuming outbound messages from Workfront Event Subscriptions are set up to return a 200-level response message back to Workfront when delivery is successful.

 NOTE Because Workfront Event Subscriptions is still developing as a product, some of the parameters and the values used in calculating message retry operations are subject to change.
 When changes like these are made, proper and timely communication of the changes will take place.

 The following flowchart shows the strategy for reattempting message deliveries with Workfront Event Subscriptions: